The Savvy Scientist

 4. Learn about your examiners' own work

 The senior and well-respected academics who'll be reading your thesis will have their own ideas on conducting PhD standard research.
-Therefore, it's worth taking a look online at their academic profiles to discover if there's any correlation with the research they've had published and your own work.
+Therefore, it's worth taking a look online at their academic and LinkedIn profiles to discover if there's any correlation with the research they've had published and your own work.

 From this, you should be able to gain a better idea of their motivations, their possible views on your thesis and the kinds of questions they might wish to discuss after having read through it.